soldierforus/1000hours/readme.md

  Show Time logged by Day/Week/Month/Year<br>
  etc<br>

  Unfortunately have to stop with an MVP.
-I have to keep coding other projects to learn new things and to <b>achieve my goal of #1000HoursOfCoding</b>
+I have to keep coding other projects to learn new things and to achieve my goal of <b>#1000HoursOfCoding</b>

  Good luck in achieving whatever goal you have, I hope this Time logger helps you to achieve it.